Axial Anomalies of Maximally Supersymmetric Tensor Theories: Off-Shell Field Content

 Both the field equation and the action are invariant under the gauge transformations

 with spacetime dependent vector-spinor parameter $\epsilon_{\nu}$.
 This type of gauge symmetry is called \emph{reducible} \cite{Batalin:1984jr}, since there are gauge for gauge transformations

-indicating that the gauge transformations \eqref{eq:gaugetranformationpsimu} are not linearly independent.\\ The gauge parameter $\epsilon$ has $n = 6 \times s$ components $\lambda$ has $m= s$ components, for a total of $n-m=(6-1) \times s$ independent gauge symmetries, where $s$ is the dimension of the spinor representation at hand.
-We had omitted the spinor index $\alpha$ for the fields above. \\ This reducibility of gauge transformations complicates the covariant path integral quantization.
-Thanks to the Batalin–Vilkovisky (BV) field-antifield formalism, one can perform the covariant quantization systematically. \\ A crucial step in the BV computations is to use a \emph{gauge-fixing fermion}\footnote{This type of $\Psi$ is called the delta-function gauge-fixing fermion.
+indicating that the gauge transformations \eqref{eq:gaugetranformationpsimu} are not linearly independent.
+The gauge parameter $\epsilon$ has $n = 6 \times s$ components $\lambda$ has $m= s$ components, for a total of $n-m=(6-1) \times s$ independent gauge symmetries, where $s$ is the dimension of the spinor representation at hand.
+We had omitted the spinor index $\alpha$ for the fields above.

+This reducibility of gauge transformations complicates the covariant path integral quantization.
+Thanks to the Batalin–Vilkovisky (BV) field-antifield formalism, one can perform the covariant quantization systematically.

+A crucial step in the BV computations is to use a \emph{gauge-fixing fermion}\footnote{This type \eqref{eq:psidelta} of $\Psi$ is called the delta-function gauge-fixing fermion.
 It is not the only possibility and another admissible type is called the Gaussian gauge-fixing fermion.
 The dynamical ghosts spectrum resulting from the two are different but they lead to the same degrees of freedom counting and as well as same anomaly result \cite{Lekeu:2021oti}.}

 with the redundant gauge condition

 which satisfies the constraint